cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

-The different display types in the hexadecimal view of memoryview now support direct editing as well The foundlist can now display using a different display type, on the condition that the type has a compatibly bytesize The foundlist now shows a "previous value" column and marks differences red Registersymbol now works with aobscan results
-The symbolhandler now has a better distinction between 32 and 64-bit modules.
+The different display types in the hexadecimal view of memoryview now support direct editing as well The foundlist can now display using a different display type, on the condition that the type has a compatibly bytesize The foundlist now shows a "previous value" column and marks differences red The symbolhandler now has a better distinction between 32 and 64-bit modules.
 Non-compatible modules (64-bit in 32-bit programs) will get an underscore in front of their symbolnames
 Added a graphical memory view
-Added a new breakpoint type :Exceptions (not dependant on size and no debug registers, but extremely slow to unplayable) Added a luaserver to ce that you can use to let a different/target process execute lua commands and pass data The userdefined comments can now show handle multiple lines Dissect code now lets you jump to a referal if you click the line Added a few new methods to the disassembler so you can render your own data in front and after a disassembler line
+Added a new breakpoint type :Exceptions (not dependant on size and no debug registers, but extremely slow to unplayable) Added a luaserver to ce that you can use to let a different/target process execute lua commands and pass data The userdefined comments can now show handle multiple lines Dissect code now lets you jump to a referal if you click the line Added a few new lua methods to the disassembler so you can render your own data in front and after a disassembler line
 Assembler: Added override support to relative jumps Auto Assembler: AA command ReadMem can now work on large sets of data without being too slow Auto Assembler: Scripts with multiple AOBScan commands will go faster now (grouped into one) Auto Assembler: Added a new "AOBSCANMODULE" auto assemble command .
-Usage: AOBSCANMODULE(modulename, aob) Auto Assembler: GlobalAlloc now doesn't allocate 4KB (64KB in reality) for each symbol but now groups them
+Usage: AOBSCANMODULE(modulename, aob) Auto Assembler: GlobalAlloc now doesn't allocate 4KB (64KB in reality) for each symbol but now groups them Auto Assembler: Registersymbol now works with aobscan results Auto Assembler: Add support for inscript structure definitions
-Tracer: You can now ave and load a trace
+Tracer: You can now save and load a trace
 Addresslist: Changing a records' value (lua setValue) now supports lua statements if the new value is enclosed by brackets [  ]  (Example: [12-2] becomes 10, and [readInteger(0x00400500)+10] returns the value at 00400500 with 10 added to it)
 D3D: Added the ability to dissect a whole d3d scene and get the stack at the moment a specific object is being rendered
 Symbolhandler: It now interprets "structurename.variablename" and returns the offset of variablename in the structure.
 This includes auto assembler